salujajaskeerat/ELP305-TribeD-documentation/index.md

 2. Dust and water protected
 3. Polycarbonate material
 4. MCB based AC disconnection
-5. It should have a current rating
+5. It should have a high current rating
-6. It should have high voltage and frequency ass in AC
+6. It should have high voltage and frequency rating as in AC

 ## 7.7.
 DCDB (1 in 1 out)